Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 Soaking your staghorn fern

-- Dunk your staghorn fern in a sink or basin of water for about a minute, or until the plant's roots are fully saturated
+- Soak your staghorn fern in a sink or basin of water for 10-20 minutes, or until the roots are fully saturated.
+Alternately, hold the fern so the roots are fully submerged until fully saturated (1-2 minutes).

 - Alternately, place the plaque in a sink or bathtub tap, and allow room-temperature water to run through the root ball until it is saturated.